LearnOnDemandSystems/docs/tms/tms-administrators/users/student-management/create-way-to-find-group-of-users.md

 1. If applicable, click **Choose** next to **Company**, select the company, and click **OK**.
 1. Click **Save**.

-## 2. Add Users to a User Group
+## Add Users to a User Group

 After the User Group has been created, the users need to be added to the group.
-You can add users to the group in two ways: 1) from the User Group, or 2) from a User Profile.
+You can add users to the group in two ways: 1) via the User Group, or 2) from a User Profile.

-### 2.1 Add users from the User Group
+### **Via the User Group**

-To add users from a User Group, open the User Group profile.
 This method is recommended for when you have multiple users to add to the same group at one time.

-1. From **Site Administration** on the **User Group** tile, click **Find User Group**.
-1. Input the **Name** of the group
-1. Click **Search**.
+To add users via a User Group,
-1. In the search results, click the name of the group to open the group profile.
+1. Navigate to the **User Group** profile.
 1. On the **User Group** profile, click **Add Users**.
 1. This opens the **Users** page that lists current users.
 On this page, click **Add Users**.
 1. This opens the Choose User dialog.
 Input part of the user's **First** and **Last Name**.